caltechlibrary/cell-atlas/README.md

 <u>This will delete the `site/` directory in the this script's working directory</u>.
 Videos are will not be included in the site build by default and will only be included in the generated site if there exists a `videos` directory in this script's working directory.

+Offline versions of the cell atlas are automatically generated in the `cell_atlas_offline` and `cell_atlas_offline_lite` directories.
+In order to package these for release, you need to copy in the full resolution or 480p videos into a directory called `videos`.
+Then zip up the cell atlas using the command `zip -rX cell_atlas_offline_lite.zip *`

 Getting help
 ------------